Excerpts and pictures from Medhananda’s books

 Psychology in pictures

-from: The Way of Horus p.
+from The Way of Horus, p.
 27

 We might ask ourselves, why are images necessary for the exploration of our inner world?
 But they are necessary even for the exploration of the outer world.
 We may repeat the word ‘entropy’ a thousand times, yet if we have no mental image connected with it, it will not help us to understand that basic concept of modern physics.

 In the above picture we can recognize a symbolic message about self-awareness: the four big circles represent the superconscious and the subconscious in ‘beginners’.
 Those symbolic circles do not appear above and below the central figure of the ‘master’, because by becoming conscious of his whole scale of being he has integrated them into himself, he has become master of his multidimensional being.
-Of course the value and the beauty of a symbol lie in the fact that it cannot be defined or forever fixed in its meaning…

 The Closed Scroll

 from On the Threshold of a New Consciousness, p.
 13

 The capacity of an educated Egyptian to see all things, all beings, all phenomena, as a closed scroll has got lost in later times.
 And with that loss, a whole part of our brain fell asleep.
 Everything had two aspects: the superficial corpuscu1ar one, and the hidden vibratory origin containing its own energy and its own creative intent.

 So each word of the hieroglyphic script possessed two meanings at the same time: a superficial, literal, phonetic one which could be read aloud for everyone to hear, and a secret one, a hidden exegesis used as an individual exercise of identification and intended to give illumination.

 For example, the basket meaning ‚all’ containing all’ , manifested a twofold universe.